fgasparro/EdgeDS-Docs/docs/Edge_Certificates.rst

 Edge Certificates
 =================

-For the Edge data store to work correctly with your browser, you must have a sercurity certificate.
+For the Edge data store to work correctly with your browser, you must have a security certificate.

 OSIsoft provides a certificate for testing purposes; your IT department probably has its own guidlines and procedures for certificate authorities.
 The certificate is only valid for the *localhost* host.
 Follow the steps on